ofolis/discord-mariokart/readme.md

-# discord-template
+# discord-mariokart

-A Discord bot template.
+A Discord bot that allows users to get random Mario Kart output.

 ## Setup